My Background with VR

 VRChat

 VRChat is also just a crazy place – it reminds me of early amateur YouTube.
 Almost everything is user-made, so every world has its own ad-hoc aesthetic and hacky interactive features.
 And, of course, the avatars.
 There’s a rediculously huge variety of user-made avatars.
-And as far as I can tell, moderation is pretty relaxed so its typical to run into giant monsters that cover your view and spin wildly, random characters that play music or recordings of lines from movies or TV shows, and most commonly of all extremely sexualized anime girls with each (sometimes clothed, sometimes not) boob larger than their head and with simulated elastic physics.
+And as far as I can tell, moderation is pretty relaxed so its typical to run into giant monsters that cover your view and spin wildly, random characters that play music or recordings of lines from movies or TV shows.

 I also briefly tried RecRoom (which I will introduce in more detail in the section RecRoom) one time recently.
 I think its much less well-known than VRChat, so I hadn’t heard about it until then.
 Overall I was very impressed with the UX.
 The avatars and worlds were much more constrained than VRChat’s, so the performance was much more optimized and the experience overall much more organized.
 I attended a VR talent show that was pretty funny, although most of the contestants were middle-to-high-school kids singing badly singing pop songs (sometimes multiple consecutive contestants sung that same pop song…).
 I had a positive experience, but wasn’t exactly sure what I was interested in doing next.
 The games weren’t as fun as other VR games I already had.